Logo-stateuniv

 Student Financial Aid Details

-Secrets to getting the best Alaska scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Alaska.

 The university currently has three residential housing units that include North, West, and East Halls.
 There are two apartment complexes: Templewood Apartments and Main Apartment Complex (MAC).
-Students may utilize The Commons, which is an area to socialize and gather in the University of Alaska Anchorage’s residential complex.
+Students may utilize The Commons, which is an area to socialize and gather in the residential complex.
 Students may enjoy a computer lab, fitness center, dining, and conference rooms.

 There are several publications that students may enjoy, including, The Alaska Quarterly, a campus literary magazine; Accolades, a magazine for alumni and friends of the university; Understory, a magazine run by the graduate students in the Creative Writing and Literary Arts; True North, a yearly magazine produced by the Department of Journalism and Public Communication, and Northern Light, a student newspaper.